Placencia Southern Belize, Belize Travel Guide

 Find this at almost any local "cook shop" or restaurant.

-Widely available at local breakfast spots.
+Widely is sold at local breakfast spots.

 A traditional Garifuna dish.
 Fish cooks in a rich, flavorful coconut broth (seré).
 Mashed plantains (fufu) serve as a side.